pcherian10/sinatra-dynamic-routes-codealong-v-000/README.md

 ## Overview

-In this code-along lesson, we'll learn why dynamic routes are powerful and how to integrate them into a Sinatra project.
+In this code-along lesson, we'll learn why dynamic routes are powerful and how to integrate them into a Sinatra project.clear

 ## Objectives